-Unlawful Concealed Carry of a Firearm or Weapon
+Unlawful Concealed Carry Of A Firearm Or Weapon

 If you are not licensed to do so, carrying a concealed weapon or firearm in Florida can lead to a misdemeanor or felony charge.
 A conviction can result in your spending time in jail or prison for years.
 Additionally, you may be fined hundreds to thousands of dollars.
 Still, being charged with the offense does not mean that you are guilty or will face the maximum penalties.
 By aggressively fighting the allegations, you can seek to avoid or minimize punishments, mitigating any long-term consequences of a conviction.

-For the legal representation you need to challenge a concealed weapon or firearm charge in Miami, reach out to me, Attorney Jonathan Blecher.
-I have over 35 years of legal experience and have handled thousands of cases.
-As a former prosecutor, I am familiar with the other side's moves and can use this insight to build a compelling defense to counter the opposition's arguments.
+For the legal representation you need to challenge a concealed weapon or firearm charge in Miami, reach out to me, attorney Jonathan B. Blecher.
+I have over 40 years of legal experience and have handled thousands of cases.
+As a former prosecutor, I am familiar with the other side’s moves and can use this insight to build a compelling defense to counter the opposition’s arguments.
 I am energized by taking on complex matters requiring a strategic and innovative mindset.
 You can be confident that I will leave no stone unturned as I seek a favorable outcome for you.

-Florida's Law on Carrying a Concealed Weapon
+Florida’s Law On Carrying A Concealed Weapon

 Florida law allows individuals to carry concealed weapons and firearms for defense purposes, as long as they go through the proper channels and get a concealed weapon license (Florida Statutes § 790.06).
-The Department of Agriculture and Consumer Affairs will issue a concealed weapon license valid for 7 years to qualifying individuals.
+The Department of Agriculture and Consumer Affairs will issue a concealed weapon license valid for seven years to qualifying individuals.

-To be eligible for a concealed weapon license, among other things, the applicant must:
+To be eligible for a concealed weapon license, among other things, the